Lab-for-Integrated-Decision-Support/pdc-extraction/README.md

 The SQL queries are written for Microsoft SQL Server, there is a goal to write the queries for the other SQL platforms (MySQL, Big Query, etc) in the future.

+If you have an issue or question, please submit an [issue](https://github.com/Lab-for-Integrated-Decision-Support/pdc-extraction/issues): and we will investigate.

 ## The Phases